dagger/dagger/docs/v0.3/sdk/cue/guides/actions/1241-field-shadowing.md

 ## How to avoid it

-Here's a concrete example of shadowing that can happens with Dagger
+Here's a concrete example of shadowing

 ```cue
 package main